osrf/gazebo_tutorials/fluids/tutorial.md

 # How the package works

-The fluid simulation runs as a separate physics engine which interacts with the rigid body physics engine of Gazebo through an interface (`include/FluidEngine.hh`).
+The fluid simulation runs as a separate physics engine which interacts with the rigid body physics engine of Gazebo-classic through an interface (`include/FluidEngine.hh`).

 The interaction includes: